 This is a follow-up to a piece by Daniel P. Dern in the same magazine, 6 years earlier… now discussing my transition to water with the Microship project.
 In real life, I had just set up a lab on Camano Island, Washington, and assumed that we would be setting out on the new expedition within a couple of years.
 Well… it took a little longer than that.
-Here we are, another 13 years down the road, still working on geeking out an 18-ton sailboat.
 The average completion time of a homebuilt boat is 137 years.

 Home Office Computing – December, 1998

 LOCATION: Camano Island, Wash.

 To say that Steve Roberts prefers not to sit at a desk all day is like saying a leopard prefers not to change its spots.
 In other words, he’s physically incapable of doing it.
 So for the past 15 years, Roberts has been devising ways to take portable computing and communications to the outer limits.
 At the same time, he’s made a career out of writing and speaking about it.